General Meeting of Shareholders (GMS)

 - Region North - Sweden, Denmark, Norway and Finland

-Country Management consist of a Managing Director (MD) and a Finance Director (FD) who may only take material decisions together, thus always applying the four-eyes principle.
+Country Management consists of a Managing Director (MD) and a Finance Director (FD) who may only take material decisions together, thus always applying the four-eyes principle.

-Corporate Management together with the EB discuss the medium to long-term corporate strategies and policies, and assign responsibilities to oversee the performance of functional areas and progress of business projects.
+Together with the EB, corporate management discusses the medium to long-term corporate strategies and policies.
+Corporate management assigns responsibilities to oversee the performance of functional areas and progress of business projects.

 Provision of information